Conservation and restoration of clocks: Physical force

-Theft and Vandalism
+Theft and vandalism

 Some clocks are constructed out of precious materials that are a source of temptation for theft.
 They can be small enough to easily steal.
 While a minimal concern for most wood clocks, as they are rarely stolen in a burglary, a valuable historic clock may be more susceptible to theft.

 With regard to vandalism, any public place runs a risk for any object being vandalized.
 If a clock is on display in a location that does not have conventional display cases for example, large clocks could be vandalize.
 In the case of wood clocks, slashing the wood, smashing the glass, or graffiti would be the most common problems for a public institution.
 High security, cameras, and inspections after crowds leave, especially for highly coveted antique clocks, are usually required in professional institutions.

 Disassociation

 The disassociation agent of deterioration refers to the separation or loss of individual parts of an object.
 This is possible in clocks, especially during cleaning or maintenance when the clock has to be disassembled.
-“Clocks can consist of up to five hundred individual components”, so preventive conservation can be complex for these objects.
+"Clocks can consist of up to five hundred individual components", so preventive conservation can be complex for these objects.
 Any one of those components can be lost or misplaced, resulting in damage to the object as a whole.
 If the part is critical, the clock may no longer run.

-Incorrect Relative Humidity
+Incorrect relative humidity

 The variety of materials used in clocks, can be sensitive to fluctuations in humidity.
-“A stable and appropriate relative humidity and temperature should be maintained to prevent parts from rusting, corrosion, darkening of silvers, and lubricants from drying out”.
+"A stable and appropriate relative humidity and temperature should be maintained to prevent parts from rusting, corrosion, darkening of silvers, and lubricants from drying out".
 Changes in relative humidity can cause wooded clocks to expand or contract.
-Fluctuating humidity leads to swelling and shrinking that can “loosen the joints of organic components”.
+Fluctuating humidity leads to swelling and shrinking that can "loosen the joints of organic components".
 When changes in humidity causes the wooden parts of the clock to expand and contact, the inorganic components of a clock remain fixed, resulting in strain within the object.
 This is particularly a problem if the wood becomes warped and creates a pressure point against the inorganic interior workings.

 Humidity that is too damp can deform organic materials or corrode metals found in clocks.
 High humidity can cause warping, rotting, and mold or fungus growth in a wood clock, and can corrode the metal components of a clock.

 Glass facings can also trap moisture within the machine creating a prime environment for mold or rust, another agent of deterioration known as pollutants, to grow and build up internally.